tugwellchristi/Tech-Blog/README.md

 - [Resources](#resources)

 ## Usage
-The user will go through the authenication process and can then navigate through blog posts, articles and can enter, save, and delete their content.
+From the application homepage, the user will go through the authenication process and can then navigate through blog posts, articles and can enter, save, and delete their content.

 # Contributing
 To get involved, reference the [Contributing Guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to contribute to this project.